 Site Readiness Program

-FY18 Application Round
+FY19 Application Round

-A review committee will assess the likelihood that requested funding will advance a project towards site readiness and future development.
+In October 2018, the Baker-Polito Administration announced the third round of the Site Readiness Program with $2.5 million in funding.
+The FY19 application round closed on December 12, 2018.
+A review committee will assess the likelihood of requested funding to advance a project towards site readiness and future development.
 Review criteria include demonstrated community support, consistency with existing zoning and plans, property attributes (developable acres, utilities available, access, workforce, etc.), marketability and the level of potential private investment and public benefits.
-An applicant commitment to provide some level of matching funds is advantageous.
+Funding decisions are expected to be announced in March, 2019.

-Last June, during the program's first year, the Baker-Polito Administration announced $1.8 million in Site Readiness awards to 13 projects.
+Last June, during the program's first year, the Baker-Polito Administration announced $1.8 million in Site Readiness awards to 14 projects.
 Read the full release here

 For more information contact: